 How easy from the outside to judge this mother; how easy to hiss, “Can’t you see that she doesn’t want the chicken nuggets?”
 What started out as a fun-filled day was now marred by the grind of everyday life.

-In the book All Joy and No Fun, Jennifer Senior examines the paradox in the feelings of today’s parents who consider raising children the most rewarding experience of their lives even as they rate caring for their youngsters as less pleasant than doing housework.
+In the book All Joy and No Fun: The Paradox of Modern Parenthood, Jennifer Senior examines the paradox in the feelings of today’s parents who consider raising children the most rewarding experience of their lives even as they rate caring for their youngsters as less pleasant than doing housework.

 Why is it Exasperating?